 One thing is for certain, however – private equity has grown to become an important source of capital for restaurant chains, and their influence will continue to grow in the coming years.
 Therefore, restaurant operators (at least those fortunate enough to have a say in the matter) interested in outside capital should be careful to identify those private equity firms committed to a longer-term investment.

 Intalytics helps restaurant operators and private equity firms alike through the development of customized analytical solutions in support of real estate and marketing needs.
-Learn more about Intalytics’ suite of solutions by visiting our website.
+Learn more about Intalytics’ suite of solutions.